MathieuSeraphim/SPDTransNet/README.md

 with the contents of the file `[ROOT]/lightning_logs/version_[X}/hparams.yaml`, with `[X]` the index of the run yielding the highest validation MF1, as seen in `runs_analysis.csv`.
 Be sure to set the hyperparameter `save_in_single_file` to `true`.
-- Repeat the steps of the section above.
+- Repeat the steps in the section [above](#reproducing_results).

 **IMPORTANT:** unlike in the above section, temporary data is stored in separate files within the `tmp_vectorized_data` folder during hyperparameter research, as opposed to a single `.zip` files.
 This is way faster, but generates large amounts of files (more than 50000 per simultaneous run).
 This behavior is controlled by the `save_in_single_file` hyperparameter mentioned above.
 As files systems usually have a limit to the amount of files allowed to exist at one given time, this behavior can be a limiting factor in terms of amount of simultaneous runs possible.
+If this aspect causes issues, please refer to [the relevant documentation](./_z_miscellaneous/documentation/3%20-%20Formatting%20The%20Model%20Inputs.md#tmp_storage).

 <h2 id="documentation" style="text-align: center;">Further Documentation*</h2>